 You can be grouped into these categories either by self-analysis or after playing in tournaments.
 (Officially, your rating may also be classified as Appealed, if you’ve appealed to the USAPA for a different rating due to a medical reason.)

 Before January 22, 2019, you had to self-rate if you haven’t played in a tournament before OR if it’s been more than 3 years since you played in a tournament, be a member in good standing with the USAPA, get a letter of support.
 But now you don’t.
 You just have to add your self-rating to your profile on PickleballTournaments.com.
-For more details: USAPA website.
+For more details and guidelines: USAPA website.

 Once you enter and play in an officially rated tournament, your self-rating will be adjusted based on you you do in the tournament.